 19. Southwest Airline Military Discount Fares

-Southwest Airlines is proud to offer Military Fares for the men, women, and their dependents of our U.S. Armed Forces.
+Southwest Airlines is proud to offer Military fares for the men, women, and their dependents of our U.S. Armed Forces.

-In order take advantage of this Southwest Airlines military discount, you must be on active duty and be able to present valid identification when traveling.
+To take advantage of this Southwest Airlines military discount, you must be on active duty and be able to present valid identification when traveling.